ilyesrezgui/Attention-based-Method-for-Design-Pattern-Detection/codet5p/Readme.md

-# We haven't added the pytorch_model.bin yet in this repo.
+## We haven't added the pytorch_model.bin yet to this repo.
 # CodeT5+ 110M Embedding Models

 ## Model description